-2. Position the end of your hand-held transmitter 2-8 cm (1-3 inches) away from the HomeLink® button you wish to program (located on your overhead console) while keeping the red light in view.

-3. Simultaneously press and hold both the HomeLink® and hand-held transmitter button.
+- 2. Position the end of your hand-held transmitter 2-8 cm (1-3 inches) away from the HomeLink® button you wish to program (located on your visor) while keeping the red light in view. - 3.
+Simultaneously press and hold both the HomeLink® and hand-held transmitter button.
 Do not release the buttons until step 4 has been completed.

-Some entry gates and garage door openers may require you to replace step 3 with procedures noted in the "Gate Operator and Canadian Programming" section for Canadian residents.
+Some entry gates and garage door openers may require you to replace step 3 with procedures noted in the device should activate when the HomeLink® button is pressed and released.
+Note: To program the remaining two HomeLink® buttons, begin with step 2 in the "Programming" section - do not repeat step 1.

+"Gate Operator and Canadian Programming" section for Canadian residents.

 - 4. The red light will flash slowly and then rapidly.
 Release both buttons when the red light flashes rapidly.
 (The rapid flashing light indicates acceptance of the hand-held transmitters' radio frequency signals.) - 5.
 Press and hold the just-trained HomeLink® button and observe the red light.
-If the light is a constant red, programming is complete and your device should activate when the HomeLink® button is pressed and released.
-Note: To program the remaining two HomeLink® buttons, begin with step 2 in the "Programming" section do not repeat step 1.
+If the light is a constant red, programming is complete and your